Kebaya: Lace kebaya

 In 1872, the Dutch administration issued a rule which required every resident of the colony to wear their ethnic clothing in public areas.
 The ordinance perhaps served as an effort to differentiate one individual from the others and identify someone of a specific ethnic group.
 From 1872 until 1920, kebaya had been adopted as the preferred women's attire of the Dutch East Indies, either worn by native women, European and Eurasians.

-During this colonial period, the Dutch kebaya flourished in the Dutch East Indies, often using luxurious fabric embellished with imported white lace since it can block the tropics' hot air.
-On February 10, 1910, the colonial government issued a regulation for the Chinese Peranakan, an "equalization" that led the wealthy Peranakan women to wear kebaya and batik sarong similar to the Dutch and Indo women's.
-Thus, the Peranakan women began to wear white lace kebaya while the European and Eurasian women who used to prefer this style of kebaya started to shift to European clothing.
+During this colonial period, the Dutch kebaya flourished in the Dutch East Indies, often using luxurious fabric embellished with imported white lace since it could block the tropics' hot air.
+On February 10, 1910, the colonial government issued a regulation for the Chinese Peranakan, an "equalization" that led the wealthy Peranakan women to wear kebaya and batik sarong similar to those of the Dutch and Indo women.
+Thus, the Peranakan women began to wear white lace kebaya, while the European and Eurasian women who used to prefer this style of kebaya started to shift to European clothing.